JoshRodd/freecheck/README.md

 There isn't one.
 You can copy the source distribution somewhere and run it if you prefer.

+You have a choice of a Python or a Perl program.
+They are almost identical, except the Python program hasn't implemented logos yet.
+The intent of the Python program is to present a module that is easy to use from other programs.

 CONFIGURATION
 -------------

-Copy the `freecheck.cfg` file to your home directory.
+Copy the `freecheck.toml` file to your home directory.
 If it doesn't exist, it will try to use one in the current directory.
 You can then edit it with your accounts and any custom check styles or layouts.

-Edit the file `~/.freecheck.cfg` to add your account information, and define any new check blanks or styles you want.
+Edit the file `~/.freecheck.toml` to add your account information, and define any new check blanks or styles you want.
 Take a look at the [Global] section, too, to set things up for your system.
 Pay close attention to the MICR line specification instructions.
 Most configuration instructions